ricardomrs/ricardomrs/README.md

 I'm a student of Electrical Engineering on Federal University of Minas Gerais from Brazil

-    • Aiming to pursue a career in computing area
+    • Aiming to pursue a career in computing science

     • Currently learning C++